How an RN to BSN Program Will Differ from Your ADN Experience

 “It can really make your life a lot easier,” Keuntjes says.

 Soligny did just that when she started in the RN to BSN program.
 A lot of technology had changed since she last went to school and she was admittedly a little nervous.

 “I had spent the last three decades raising my five children and running an agricultural business—computers were not my thing.”
 Despite those concerns, Soligny says a little patience and the support of her instructors helped her get comfortable navigating an online classroom.

 “Trust me, if this computer-phobe can do it, you can too!”
 Soligny says.

 Can I afford an RN to BSN program?

 Whether you take advantage of these options or not, it’s important to remember that your education is truly an investment in your future for both yourself and your patients.
 For Soligny, the choice to invest in her future resulted in her starting a new nursing job as part of a burn unit—something she was drawn to after witnessing a close friend and firefighter recover from severe burns.

-“Rasmussen College was 100 percent worth it and I reap the rewards every day.”
+“Rasmussen University was 100 percent worth it and I reap the rewards every day.”